Reishandy/Laravel-ERP/README.md

 ### Dashboard
 ![Dashboard Page](/public/images/dashboard.webp "Dashboard")
-*The dashboard provides an overview of business performance with key metrics and visualizations*

 - View monthly revenue, sales, customer, and product metrics
 - Identify top-performing products and customers